-Our Board and Compensation Committee determined that the Company far exceeded expectations regarding achievement of certain objectives which resulted in performance above expectations.
-Based on the overall level of achievement of corporate objectives, upon the recommendation of our Compensation Committee, our Board determined that our Company exceeded its corporate objectives and that it would pay cash bonuses to the Company's executive officers (including the NEOs) for 2019 at 132% of target.
+Our Board and Compensation Committee determined that the Company far exceeded expectations regarding achievement of certain objectives.
+These achievements led the Board and Compensation Committee to determine that our executive team's performance exceeded expectations.
+Based on this level of achievement, upon the recommendation of our Compensation Committee, our Board determined that the executive team (including the NEOs) earned incentive cash bonuses at 150% of target for 2020.
+Furthermore, the Compensation Committee recommended and the Board agreed that Mr. Groenhuysen, Ms. Cordova and Mr. Longsworth earned additional bonuses in recognition of their outstanding performance with respect to securing financing arrangements for the Company in 2020.

-The table below shows the target cash bonus award as a percentage of each NEO's 2019 base salary and the actual cash bonus payments to our NEOs for 2019 performance, which were paid in March 2020.
+The table below shows the target cash bonus award as a percentage of each NEO's 2020 base salary and the actual cash bonus payments to our NEOs for 2020 performance, which were paid in March 2021.
+For Mr. Groenhuysen, Ms. Cordova and Mr. Longsworth, each of the bonus amounts below includes additional recognition as described in the 2020 Summary Compensation Table.

-Named executive officer FY 2019 target bonus (% Base Salary) Realization (%) corporate achievement/ individual performance Actual FY 2019 bonus (\$)(1)
+Named executive officer FY 2020 target bonus (% Base Salary) Realization (%) corporate achievement/ individual performance Actual FY 2020 bonus (\$)

-William Doyle 90 % 132%/100% 891,000
+William Doyle 90 % 150%/100% 1,053,000

-Asaf Danziger 75 % 132%/100% 693,139
+Asaf Danziger (1) 75 % 150%/100% 934,607

-Wilhelmus Groenhuysen 50 % 132%/100% 396,396
+Wilhelmus Groenhuysen 60 % 150%/145% 803,500

-Michael Ambrogi 50 % 132%/100% 257,400
+Ashley Cordova 50 % 150%/194% 618,750

-Pritesh Shah 50 % 132%/100% 280,500
+Pritesh Shah 60 % 150%/100% 450,000

+Todd Longsworth 60 % 150%/174% 705,000

-(1) The amount reported for Mr. Danziger's bonus reflects the actual amount paid in March 2020, as expressed in U.S. dollars, based on the NIS/USD exchange rate.
+(1) The amount reported for Mr. Danziger's bonus reflects the actual amount paid in March 2021, as expressed in U.S. dollars, based on the NIS/USD exchange rate.
 The Company uses an exchange rate of 4 NIS per 1 USD and translates the amount paid in NIS according to each transaction date.